ImagicTheCat/Luaoop/README.md

 ## Special methods

-You can define special methods for a class, they will be overridden the same way other functions are.
+You can define special methods for a class, they will be overridden the same way other methods are.
-Every special function start with `__` (they are not metamethods, they are named like this to keep consistency with the Lua notation).
+Every special method start with `__` (they are not metamethods, they are named like this to keep consistency with the Lua notation).

 ### Misc